tye50/SoftDev/22_bt-fd_trolls/readme.md

   - https://tailwindcss.com/docs/justify-content

 q1:
-At the moment of writing this, I prefer bootstrap (the one I worked on for k20) more than tailwind.
-I don't like how tailwind removes all the default stylizations (like h1 won't make the text large and bold) and turns everything into an empty div.
-I will update with foundations soon...
+Tailwind's built in css is much more intuitive and seems more versatile.
+However, I don't like how tailwind removes all the default stylizations (like h1 won't make the text large and bold) and turns everything into an empty div.